-Airbnb represents more than a heavyweight for a platform offering online accommodation: it is all but a synonym for vacation rentals.
+Airbnb is more than a heavyweight in the online accommodation space: it is all but synonymous with vacation rentals.
 What if you wish to carve your own separate niche in this dynamic market and build a website like Airbnb?

 Source: Pexels